slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"What do I want to know about investing that we can’t know?
 The exact role of luck in successful outcomes."
 -- Robert Schiller*

-> *"To dare is to lose one's footing momentarily.
+> *"To dare is to lose one’s footing momentarily.
 To not dare is to lose oneself."
 -- Soren Kierkegaard*

 > *"I know that history is going to be dominated by an improbable event, I just don’t know what that event will be."